Let me be really clear about one thing:

 9. FAQs (Optional)

-After going through your Services page content, your ideal client might still have some concerns.
+After going through your Services page content, some people might still have some concerns or burning questions.

 10. Final call to action

-Your landing pages, web pages, and sales pages should always end with a CTA.
+Your Services page, sales pages, and any other web page should always end with a CTA.

 Always tell your audience what step to take next.